Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis: Simulation results

-In the considered scenario, the round-trip path-loss is much larger than the norm of the reflection coefficient, i.e.,$|\mathbf{A}_{[i,j]}|{|\mathbf{v}_n|} \le \frac{1}{100} $.
-Thus, the first term in equation (\ref{bey}) becomes negligible in practice compared to the second term.
-Notice that without the power amplification gain constraint, (\ref{bey}) is always tight, resulting in a constant matrix of $\mathbf{\Phi G W} $.
-Upon substituting equation (\ref{bey}) into the objective function, it is observed that the Radar SINR monotonically increases w.r.t $\mathbf{\Phi}$ and decreases w,r,t $\mathbf{W}$.
-Thus, it is more benificial to allocate the transmit power to the active RIS to achieve larger $\mathbf{\Phi}$ when the power amplification gain constraint is not considered.
-However, for the DFRC and sensing-only systems subject to the power amplification gain constraint, (\ref{bey}) is not necessarily tight and the former conclusion does not hold anymore.
-In such case, the Radar SINR initially improves with an increase in the RIS transmit power, but then begins to deteriorate as $P_{RIS}$ exceeds 0.2 W. This is because most of the reflecting elements operate at their maximum power amplification gain, and increasing the transmit power budget of the active RIS provides limited benefit, while the Radar SINR declines due to the decrease of the BS transmit power.
-As depicted in Fig. \ref{fig5}, there is about a 25 dB reduction when considering the power amplification gain constraint in the DFRC system, and the optimal power allocation varies.
-Furthermore, increasing the number of reflecting elements enhances the Radar SINR in all the considered scenarios.
-In summary, these results highlight the importance of considering power allocation in conjunction with the power amplification constraint to optimize the Radar sensing performance and ensure reliable communication.
+In Fig. 6, we investigate the transmit power allocation between the BS and the active RIS by fixing $Q_{\rm{act}}=1$ W and varying $P_{\rm{RIS}}$ w.r.t. different numbers of the RIS elements.
+We first investigate the case where the amplification gain constraint is not considered.
+In this scenario, we find that it is advantageous to allocate more transmit power to the active RIS as discussed in Section V-C. For the active RIS-aided ISAC systems subject to the power amplification gain constraint, the radar SINR initially improves with an increase in the RIS transmit power, but then begins to deteriorate as $P_{\rm{RIS}}$ exceeds 0.05 W. {This behavior arises due to the fact that most of the reflecting elements operate at their maximum power amplification gain when $P_{\rm{RIS}}> 0.05$ W. Consequently, the transmit power of the active RIS does not increase as the transmit power budget of the active RIS increases.
+Instead, the radar SINR decreases due to the reduction in the transmit power at the DFRC BS. } Furthermore, increasing the number of reflecting elements enhances the radar SINR regardless of whether the amplification gain constraint is considered or not.